aoelvp94/starter-airflow/README.md

 #### Airflow
-1. Start an Airflow service on Restack.
+1. Attach an Airflow service to your stack.
-2. Put the `Dockerfile` of your sepo to build the codebase.
+2. Put the `Dockerfile` of your repo to build the codebase.
 3. Set the following environment variables:
    1. AIRBYTE_CONNECTION_ID: Insert here the copied code from (Airbyte-step 5).
    2. GCP_PROJECT_ID